 Current law and graduate students at the University of Montana may register for courses as they normally would through Cyberbear.
 Program courses are offered through the School of Extended and Lifelong Learning (SELL) at the University of Montana.
 A flat fee of $650/credit will apply to each course.
 Students must take at least six credits to qualify for financial aid in the summer term.
 In addition, tuition waivers may not apply to the fees for summer courses.

 Law students taking a course other than Indian Law Research or Mastering Indian Law must have taken a foundational or basic course in Federal Indian or Tribal Law or must also be taking Mastering Indian Law this summer.
 The director of the program may waive this standard upon a showing of good cause such as significant prior experience in Indian or tribal law or similar qualifications.

-Approved by the Montana CLE Commission, each course will yield 13.75 Montana CLE credits.
+Pending approval by the Montana CLE Commission, each course will yield 13.75 Montana CLE credits.
 Names of those attending for CLE credit will be submitted to the State Bar of Montana.
 Attendance at all sessions of the week's course is required for full CLE credit.
 There is a flat fee of $650 for each course except the new field course.
 Register on Eventbrite.